 Rana Halabi Najjar, Ph.D., RN, CPNP

 OHSU School of Nursing – Monmouth

 Echo recording of presentation on 'Trauma Informed Pedagogy in Healthcare'

-The following diagram describes the Equity-Centered Trauma-Informed Approach to educational practice.
-The diagram illustrates the four phases of developing a trauma-informed lens which are centered in equity and justice.
+The following diagram describes the Equity-Centered Trauma Informed Approach to educational practice.
+The diagram illustrates the four phases of developing a trauma informed lens, which is centered on equity and justice.
 Remember, this is a journey, not a destination.
-The ongoing process of developing a trauma-informed lens should reflect in practice, pedagogy, and policy at OHSU to ensure safety, trust, peer support, collaboration, empowerment, and cultural responsiveness among the OHSU community.
-It takes all of these components to light the way towards becoming a trauma-informed space.
+The ongoing process of developing a trauma informed lens should be reflected in practice, pedagogy, and policy at OHSU to ensure safety, trust, peer support, collaboration, empowerment, and cultural responsiveness among the OHSU community.
+It takes all these components to light the way toward becoming a trauma informed space.